-It normally carries 2 crew members sitting side by side, with instructor on the left and student on the right, but for display flying the student is omitted and the pilot flies from the right hand seat.
+The aircraft is normally flown by a crew of 2 sitting side-by-side, with the instructor in the left seat and student in the right.
+However, for display flying the student is omitted and the pilot flies from the right-hand seat.
 The Aircraft is 96% Carbon fibre, of semi-monocoque construction and is powered by a single 180hp Textron-Lycoming engine.

-For display flying, the aircraft is not as powerful as the purpose built display aircraft.
-However, this makes for an interesting display as 'energy' (a combination of speed and height) must be maintained between manoeuvres; only possible through smooth and precise handling by the pilot.
+For display flying, the Tutor is not as powerful as purpose-built aerobatic display aircraft, however, this makes for an interesting and challenging display as 'energy' (a combination of speed and height) must be maintained between manoeuvres; only possible through smooth and precise handling by the pilot.
 The Tutor display will often begin with a dive from height in order to build up the speed necessary to perform its opening manoeuvres.
 It may not be the largest, loudest or fastest aircraft on the circuit, but this gives the pilot opportunity to show their skill and finesse.